sandjelkovic/dispatchd/README.md

 * Import maven project.
 * Create missing property files by copying the example ones such as application-mailcredentials.properties-example and filling them out with information.
 * Set the database URL for profile in use (default for dev is Linux based in relation to user home).
-* Set Spring profile to use in run configuration (recomended: dev)
+* Set Spring profile to use in run configuration (recommended: dev)
 * Run.

 ####Importing shows